Gay Talese: Magazine reporter

-A number of Talese's Esquire essays were collected into the 1970 book Fame and Obscurity; in its introduction, Talese paid tribute to two writers he admired by citing "an aspiration on my part to somehow bring to reportage the tone that Irwin Shaw and John O'Hara had brought to the short story."
+A number of Talese's Esquire essays were collected into the 1970 book Fame and Obscurity; in its introduction, Talese paid tribute to two writers he admired, citing "an aspiration on my part to somehow bring to reportage the tone that Irwin Shaw and John O'Hara had brought to the short story."

-In 1971, Talese published Honor Thy Father, a book about the travails of the Bonanno crime family in the 1960s, especially Salvatore Bonanno and his father Joseph Bonanno.
+In 1971, Talese published Honor Thy Father, a book about the travails of the Bonanno crime family in the 1960s, especially Salvatore Bonanno and his father Joseph.
 The book was based on seven years of research and interviews.
-Honor Thy Father was made into a TV movie in 1973.
+Honor Thy Father was made into a television film in 1973.

 Talese signed a $1.2 million contract with Doubleday in 1972 to write two books, with the first, Thy Neighbor's Wife, due in 1973.
 Paperback rights to Thy Neighbor's Wife were sold to Dell Publishing for $750,000 in 1973.
 He missed Doubleday's initial deadline and spent 8 years researching the book, including managing massage parlors in New York and running a sex shop.
 In 1979 United Artists paid Talese a record $2.5 million for the film rights.
 The book was eventually published in 1981 but no film was produced.

-During 2008, The Library of America selected Talese's 1970 account of the Charles Manson murders, "Charlie Manson's Home on the Range", for inclusion in its two-century retrospective of American True Crime.
+In 2008, The Library of America selected Talese's 1970 account of the Charles Manson murders, "Charlie Manson's Home on the Range", for inclusion in its two-century retrospective of American True Crime.

-In 2011, Talese won the Norman Mailer Prize for Distinguished Journalism.
+In 2011, Talese was awarded the Norman Mailer Prize for Distinguished Journalism.